TheRandomCrew/Design-your-own-Framework/README.md

 ## Grid system

 Built for column/row composition, really minimal grid system.
-In our opinion is a good thing to know when there are constrains using flex or grid (like coding for IE less than IE11), but a grid system dont beat `grid` ar `flexbox` (maybe mixing `grid`+`flex`+`grid system`?).
+In our opinion is a good thing to know when there are constrains using flex or grid (like coding for IE less than IE11), but a grid system dont beat `grid` or `flexbox` (maybe mixing `grid`+`flex`+`grid system`?).
 On the other side it was fun to make!

 ### Usage